 By encouraging social interaction and independent learning through using creative approaches within bounded structures.

 The materials are inclusive, adaptable and flexible...

 They use a variety of styles and genres to promote Diversity

 All the hard work of planning and composing has already been done.
 Enjoy participating in the process of learning!

 A musical approach to Early Years’ teaching: lesson-planning made easy

 Our original material integrates classroom learning with an exceptional standard of well-crafted musical resources.
-No need to refer to any extra ‘teaching notes’ — our suggestions just help you hone in on delivering the objectives to ensure they are covered, then tick them off — job done!
+No need to refer to any extra ‘teaching notes’ — our suggestions help you deliver learning objectives so that you can tick them off — job done!
 Our music packs include the following:

 Sheet music and lyrics!